-Looking back, my parents did everything I did, nearly daily, while working full-time and being VERY active in the administration aspects of the sports my brother and I were in.
+I look back and realize that my parents accomplished everything I do now, nearly on a daily basis, all while working full-time and actively participating in the administrative aspects of the sports my brother and I were involved in.

-My mom worked for an insurance company; most of the day accomplishing tasks in an office for eight hours a day.
-When she got home, she would clean the house, do the laundry, help my brother and I with homework, then during the baseball season, go coach our baseball teams!
-You read that right…. she was my baseball coach from peewees through minors.
-When we got to minors, other coaches stepped in.
-My mom still wanted to be as involved as she could with our goals and interests, so she became the first female Wisconsin Umpire Association certified umpire in the Milwaukee area.
-She was still on the field with us… just in a different role.
+Meanwhile, my mother worked in an insurance company, spending most of her day accomplishing tasks in an office setting for eight hours straight.
+Upon returning home, she would embark on a cleaning spree, tackle the laundry, assist my brother and me with our homework, and during the baseball season, even coach our teams.
+Yes, you read that correctly—my mom was my baseball coach from peewees through minors.
+Even when we reached minors and other coaches took over, she remained involved in our pursuits and interests, becoming the first female Wisconsin Umpire Association-certified umpire in the Milwaukee area.
+She continued to be on the field with us, albeit in a different role.

-As we got older, both of my parents were actively involved in fundraising for the extra-curricular activities my brother and I were in.
-From running concession stands to working in concession stands at Brewer games to raise money... they did it all.
+As we grew older, both of my parents actively participated in fundraising for the extracurricular activities my brother and I pursued.
+They ran concession stands, worked in concession stands at Brewer games, and did everything they could to raise money.
+They truly did it all.

-One of the many reasons we launched Fundraise Local is to ease ONE aspect of parent’s lives.
-If my parents never had to worry about fundraising, they could’ve spent more time sitting in a chair on the sideline watching…. not standing in a concession stand.
+One of the driving reasons behind the creation of Fundraise Local is to alleviate at least one aspect of parents' lives.
+If my parents hadn't needed to worry about fundraising, they would have had more opportunities to sit in a chair on the sideline and watch us play, rather than tirelessly stand in a concession stand.